-There are three classroom sessions on this course, three practical sessions and four dive training sessions.
+There are three classroom sessions on this course and four dive training sessions.

-In addition to this you will also learn about diving as a team and potential situations which can occur including manifold leaks and out of gas situations.
+In addition to this, you will also learn about diving as a team and potential situations that can occur including manifold leaks and out of gas situations.

 What you will be able to do after the course

-Use decompression software and dive computers to plan and make decompression dives with not more than 10 minutes of total decompression and not deeper than 40 metres/130 feet.
+Use decompression software and dive computers to plan and make decompression dives with no more than 10 minutes of total decompression and not deeper than 40 metres/130 feet.